O. N. V. Literary Award

 The O. N. V. Literary Award is awarded annually by O. N. V. Cultural Academy from 2017 in memory of poet O. N. V. Kurup (1931–2016).
-The award is a national award for which writers from across India are considered for their overall contributions to literature.
-But so far, only Malayalam–language authors have received the award.
+The award is not limited to Malayalam–language authors but is a national award for which writers from across India are considered for their overall contributions to literature.
 The award comprises a statue, a citation, and a purse of ₹ 300,000.